Basic Reference on the Web

 U.S. Small Business Administration: Great site with lots of advice and resources for small businesses.
 Nice feature is online courses in starting a business, financing, marketing, government contracting, e-commerce, international trade, etc.

 Vermont Corporations Databases: Directory of Vermont corporations, trade names and trademarks; use when choosing a business name, or to identify corporation officers or contact information.
 Annual reports frequently available.
 Databases are available for download (CSV text delimited).

 About Jobs: Links to Seasonaljobs.com, InternJobs.com, InternationalJobs.com, ResortJobs.com, and SummerJobs.com.
-The sites are good for "students, recent graduates, expatriates, and adventure seekers."
+Keyword, category and location search.
+Browse employers and post your resume.

 Occupational Outlook Handbook: Familiar to generations of reference librarians as the "OOH", it is complete, current and easy to use.
 Browse subject trees or index by occupational category with: nature of the work, training and advancement, earnings, job outlook and related occupations.